priyansh007/AskToVideobot2/README.md

 # AskToVideoBot2

 AskToVideoBot is a Streamlit project with an AWS-hosted backend that leverages the power of AI to transcribe videos, provide quick meeting summaries, and answer questions based on the transcribed content.
-The project uses the Claude V2 model hosted on AWS Bedrock for transcription and analysis.
+The project allows to use AWS services such as AWS transcribe for transcription and models such as the Claude V2/Claude V2.1/Claude Instant etc hosted on AWS Bedrock for analysis.

 ## Features

-- **Video Transcription:** Upload any video, and the bot will transcribe its content using the Claude V2 model.
+- **Video Transcription:** Upload any video, and the bot will transcribe its content using the AWS Transcribe Service.

+- **Select LLM:** Select LLM from options such as the Claude V2/Claude V2.1/Claude Instant model.

 - **Meeting Summary:** Receive a quick summary of the meeting and identify action items extracted from the transcribed content.